xp44mm/Notebook/ConcurrencyCookbook/07 Testing.md

 Do not forget to await the task returned by `ThrowsAsync`!
 The `await` will propagate any assertion failures that it detects.
 If you forget the `await` and ignore the compiler warning, your unit test will always silently succeed regardless of your method's behavior.

-Unfortunately, several other unit test frameworks don't include an equivalent async-compatible ThrowsAsync.
+Unfortunately, several other unit test frameworks don't include an equivalent async-compatible `ThrowsAsync`.
 If you find yourself in this boat, create your own:

 ```C#
 /// <summary>